Taujor/Eis/README.md

 - **No Circular References**: Cannot clone or freeze objects with circular references.
 - **No Functions as State**: Functions stored in state will be lost during cloning.
 - **No Symbols or Undefined** ```JSON.parse(JSON.stringify(...))``` does not handle ```Symbol``` or ```undefined``` values.
 - **Performance Overhead**: Deep cloning and freezing can be slow for very large state objects.
+Try to keep them small or even better flat.
+Use multiple local stores instead of a single global store to achieve better performance.
 - **No built-in state merging**: Currently no machinery exists to merge one state object into another automatically

+## Upcoming Features

+While eis is production ready this version is not my complete vision, there are many areas to improve upon.
+Here is a list of features I plan to add in the future.

+- **Lazy cloning and freezing**: For better performance when manipulating large state objects making manipulating global or complex state performant with eis.
+- **Automatic Merging**: a function by the name of `update` will be added to the api which instead of replacing state like set does will merge the given state into the current state.
+- **Complex Object Support**: Full support for functions, date objects, maps, symbols, etc as state to facilitate more complex state management patterns.
+- **Documentation**: I will create a documentation website for eis with tutorials, framework integration examples, and extensive documention so everyone can use eis to it's full potential.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.